Nidhi Bahl Updated On: 06 Feb, 2019 19:31 IST

-There is no time boundation for this section.
+There is no time boundation in this section.
 It depends on the interviewers, their set of questions and the answers of the candidates.

 The area of questions can be everything and anything related to the candidate or to the course they are interested in or the rounds they have cleared.

-After clearing this round, candidates’ score card will be sent to the concerned authorities for a final analysis and selection.
+After clearing this round, candidates’ scorecards will be sent to the concerned authorities for a final analysis and selection.

-This is a round that will finalize the selection of the candidates for the purpose of admission in the respective management institution.
+This is a round that will finalise the selection of the candidates for the purpose of admission in the respective management institution.

 The round sums up the total marks by calculating the marks of CMAT, GD, WAT and PI.

-After the calculations, a final list of selected candidates are released.
+After the calculations, a final list of selected candidates is released.